gsauthof/feed-util/README.md

   and deep copy the entry links as Atom content
 - `cast.py` - create a minimal audio-cast Atom feed via extracting the information from some HTML pages
+- `betterflix.py` - create atom feed of newly added Neflix/Prime
+  movies that don't have a poor IMDB score

 2017, Georg Sauthoff <mail@gms.tf>